andloh/blog.loholt.io/content/posts/sops/index.md

 ## Deploy your secret

-To deploy our secret we need to go trough flux, thats also means that we will need to push it to git.
-You also need to specify in the flux `Kustomization` which encryption method flux shall use.
+To deploy our secret we need to go through Flux, thats also means we will need to push it to git.
+You also need to specify in the Flux `Kustomization` which encryption method flux shall use.

 Update or create your `Kustomization` with the `spec.decryption` parameter.
 Here we specify our decryption provider and the secret with our private `age` key.